canjs/canjs/guides/getting-started-tutorial/routing.md

     </li>
   </ul>
 {{/menuData.menuText}}
 ```

-Generally, we want to avoid adding HTML by way of our can.Component code.
+Generally, we want to avoid adding HTML by way of our `can.Component` code.
 It
-makes changing your views more difficult and removed the abstraction between the
+makes changing your views more difficult and removes the abstraction between the
 view and view model.
 We'll be generating the URL in a helper function and keeping
 the DOM in the view where it belongs.

-Open up `site_menu` and add the following function to the can.Component:
+Open up `site_menu` and add the following function to the `can.Component`:

 ```
 var SiteMenuViewModel = can.Map.extend({